inspec/inspec/docs-chef-io/content/inspec/signing.md

 A signed profile is checked for validity before being executed, and if it cannot be verified, then InSpec exits with code 5 (bad signature).

-## How do I know which key was used to sign a profile?
+### How do I know which key is used to sign a profile?

-The `inspec sign verify` command will tell you.
+The `inspec sign verify` command specifies which key is used to sign a profile.

 ```bash
 [cwolfe@lodi temp]$ inspec sign verify --signed-profile simple-0.1.0-v2.iaf